National Gender Identity Healthcare Reference Group: terms of reference

 Members will not act as representatives of the Group in response to media enquiries, and are expected to forward media enquiries on the work of the Group to the Secretariat.

-The Group is time limited and will not continue beyond the end of 2024.
+The Group is time limited and will not continue beyond the implementation of the strategic framework.

 Governance